 \subsection{Results}

 Table \ref{table:prediction.measures} shows the estimated measures of predictive performance using the individual (continuous-time) learners, the discrete-time ensemble SL, the continuous-time ensemble SL, and the continuous-time non-ensemble SL.
-Tables \ref{table:ensemble.weights.disc.simple}, \ref{table:ensemble.weights.cont.simple}, \ref{table:ensemble.weights.disc.rich}, \ref{table:ensemble.weights.cont.rich} show the coefficients (or weights) attached to different candidate learners in the discrete-time and continuous-time ensemble SLs, based on SLs using simple and richer sets of candidate learners.
+Supplementary Tables \ref{table:ensemble.weights.disc.simple}-\ref{table:ensemble.weights.cont.rich} show the coefficients (or weights) attached to different candidate learners in the discrete-time and continuous-time ensemble SLs, based on SLs using simple and richer sets of candidate learners.

-Of the individual learners the random survival forest had the best predictive performance, in terms of having the lowest Brier sore (and highest scaled Brier score) and the best discrimination.
-The standard Cox regression had the worst predictive performance overall.
+Of the individual learners the random survival forest gives the best predictive performance, in terms of having the lowest Brier score, highest scaled Brier score, and the best discrimination.
+The standard Cox regression has the worst predictive performance overall.

-In the discrete-time SL, the version in which we discretised using 100 periods had worse overall performance, as measured by the Brier score, compared to the version in which we discretised using only 10 time periods.
-However the discrimination measures were very similar using the two levels of time discretisation.
+In the discrete-time SL, the version in which we discretised using 100 periods has worse overall performance, as measured by the Brier score, compared to the version in which we discretised using only 10 time periods.
+However the discrimination measures are very similar using the two levels of time discretisation.
 The difference is likely to be in part due to poor modelling of the baseline hazard in the version using 100 time periods.
-Recall that when using 10 time periods we included an indicator for each time period in each candidate learner, whereas when using 100 time periods we included linear, quadratic and cubic terms for time.
-The discrete-time SL using 100 time periods had worse overall performance than using the Cox model as an individual learner, albeit better discrimination.
+Recall that when using 10 time periods we include an indicator for each time period in each candidate learner, whereas when using 100 time periods we include linear, quadratic and cubic terms for time.
+The discrete-time SL using 100 time periods has worse overall performance than using the Cox model as an individual learner, but better discrimination.

-The continuous-time SLs gave better performance than the discrete-time SLs, in particular when looking at overall performance measured using the Brier score.
-The continuous-time non-ensemble SL of \cite{munch_statelearner_2024} selected the random survival forest as the best model for the event time distribution, and hence the results are the same as shown when using the random survival forest as an individual learner.
-The continuous-time ensemble SL of \cite{westling_inference_2023} gave almost identical predictive performance to the continuous-time non-ensemble SL (and the random survival forest).
+The continuous-time SLs give better performance than the discrete-time SLs, in particular when looking at overall performance measured using the Brier score.
+The continuous-time non-ensemble SL of \citet{munch_jossl_2025} selects the random survival forest as the best model for the event time distribution, and hence the results are the same as shown when using the random survival forest as an individual learner.
+The continuous-time ensemble SL of \citet{westling_inference_2023} gives almost identical predictive performance to the continuous-time non-ensemble SL (and the random survival forest).